calvernaz/scp/README.md

 # SSH config parser

-This is a go package to parse and validate the ssh config file (ssh_config).
+This is a go package to parse and validate the ssh config file (~/.ssh/config).